1.1 The name of the Club shall be the Hopeman Golf Club, hereafter referred to as “the Club”.

 3.1.2 Country members – those persons whose normal residence is outside a radius of 35 miles of Hopeman.

-3.2 Only Ordinary members and Honorary members may vote at a Special General Meeting or Annual General Meeting or become members of Council.
+3.2 Only Ordinary members may vote at a Special General Meeting or Annual General Meeting or become members of Council.

 3.3 All members will pay an annual subscription to join the Club; the membership fee for each category of membership will be decided by the Council.
 Subscriptions will be fixed by the Council.
 The annual change in subscription will be no more than 5% of the previous year’s subscription.
 Any proposed change above this amount will require approval by the members at the Annual General Meeting of the Club.